Jeanne, Dame de Chateaudun: Marriages and issue

 In the year 1249, de Montfort died in Cyprus, while participating in the Seventh Crusade.
 Jeanne married her second husband John II of Brienne (1230–1296), Grand Butler of France, in 1251.
 She was his first wife.
-John Brienne was the son of John of Brienne, King of Jerusalem, Emperor of Constantinople, and his third wife Berenguela of Leon.
-A daughter was born to Jean de Brienne and Jeanne:
+John II of Brienne was the son of John of Brienne, King of Jerusalem, Emperor of Constantinople, and his third wife Berenguela of Leon.
+A daughter was born to John II of Brienne and Jeanne: